 With individual scores for each of the categories above, you’ll get a great idea of what a sportsbook looks like all-round.
 Any bookmaker with a good rating in each area will get our seal of approval as one of the best betting sites you’ll find online.

-Before you get started on a sportsbook, it’s good to know the betting basics – like how odds work.
+Before you get started with sports betting sites in NZ, it’s good to know the betting basics – like how odds work.
 In New Zealand you’ll come across decimal odds mostly, but you might also see fractions and US moneyline style prices as standard.
 Whichever you prefer, it’s good to have an understanding of all three options.

-Betting odds as decimals are widely used around the world.
-They come in the form of straight numbers to two places and are often considered the easiest odds to understand.
+Decimal odds come in the form of straight numbers.
 Unlike fractions, decimal odds are the total return of your bet including the stake.
 For example, if you gamble $5 at 4.00, then you’ll receive $20 back (or a $15 profit).
+Sometimes these can be called continental odds or European odds.

 The Main Bet Types and Markets